Albofish/Footprints/README.md

 > “I know I waste half of my advertising dollars...I just wish I knew which half.” ~ *Henry Procter*.

-By tracking where user signups (or any other kind of registrations) originate from you can ensure that your marketing efforts are more focused.

-Footstep makes it easy to look back and see what lead to a user signing up.
+Footstep is a fork of the kyranb/Footprints package re-engineered to track one-off events that do not culminate in a user registering or signing in.
 ## Install

 Via Composer